jsgubin/aa/rebuttal.md

 # Reviewer 3

 # Reviewer 4
->I think the authors didn't mention any disadvantage of proposed method but final system error comparing with existing one.
-In my opinion, it is fine but I would like to hear more discussion orexplanation as mentioned in above box.
+>**Limitation**: I think the authors didn't mention any disadvantage of proposed method but final system error comparing with existing one.
+In my opinion, it is fine but I would like to hear more discussion or explanation as mentioned in above box.

-R:
+**R**: We do not

+# Todo

+- [x]  plot figure 3 with residue error, y axis is in log. x axis in Figure  4 is log.

+- [x] plish definition, theorems to make them more logic